EndPointCorp/end-point-blog/README.md

 End Point blog
 ==============

-This Git repository holds the source for End Point's company blog.
+This Git repository holds the source for End Point’s company blog: https://www.endpoint.com/blog/

-Each post appears as a separate Markdown file with optional HTML, and frontmatter.
+Each post appears as a separate Markdown file with frontmatter and optional HTML.

-End Point's internal wiki has more details on how we want things formatted here.
+The internal End Point wiki has more details on how we want things formatted here.